We design robotic palletising systems for outstanding palletising robots performance

 - Third, the industrial robot has a much greater palletising speed than a human can achieve.
 So, the cycle time between a product being picked up and placed.
 As well, the robot returning to the pick position will be shorter than that which a human can achieve.

 Types of Robots for Palletising

-Firstly we have the robot itself.
-Considerations here are for payload, envelope and cycle time.
-In terms of the payload this will be the maximum weight that the robot can handle.
+First, we have the robot itself.
+Considerations here are for payload, envelope, and cycle time.
+In terms of the payload, this will be the maximum weight that the robot can handle.